arngolo/AI_GeoloGISt/README.md

 ## Data
 HLS data can downloaded by cloning the [hls-bulk-download](https://git.earthdata.nasa.gov/scm/lpdur/hls-bulk-download.git)repository and running the script
-To authenticate, the `.netrc` file in the this repository should be modified accordingly and placed in the users HOME directory on MAC or USERPROFILE on windows).
+To authenticate, the `.netrc` file in this repository should be modified accordingly and placed in the users HOME directory on MAC or USERPROFILE on windows).
+For windows, rename the file to `_netrc`.

 Alternatively (recommended), HLS data can be manipulated in the cloud as COG as used in this project.